YicongHong/Thinking-VLN/README.md

 ### <a name="1"></a>1 - Are We Asking the Right Question?

 Are we asking the right question in Vision-and-Language Navigation?
-Does the [R2R](https://arxiv.org/abs/1711.07280) and [RxR](https://arxiv.org/abs/2010.07954) tasks make sense?
+Does the [R2R](https://arxiv.org/abs/1711.07280) and [RxR](https://arxiv.org/abs/2010.07954) tasks make sense? :thinking:

+After working on the fascinating VLN for two years, I have started to question the question of "*asking a robot to navigate in previously unseen and photo-realistic environments following natural language instructions*".

+Many papers sell the VLN application as a household robot, where the user can ask the robot to go to the kitchen and [bring him/her a spoon](https://bringmeaspoon.org/).
+The problem is, if we are taking about a household robot, why do we need to describe the path in such a comprehensive way? "*Exit the bathroom and turn right.
+Continue down the hall and turn left into the kitchen area.
+Once you enter the kitchen area turn right.
+Immediately turn right again.
+Wait in the smaller kitchen area in front of the sink.*" Couldn't I simply say "*Please bring me a spoon*"? :unamused: